“What is a resistor?” she asked.

-The resistor is a component that resists current.
-If you add a resistor in series with a circuit – the current in the circuit will be lower than without the resistor.
+The resistor reduces the current in the whole circuit.
+If you add a resistor in series with a circuit – the current in the whole circuit will be lower than without the resistor.

-What Is A Resistor?
+What Is a Resistor?

 The resistor is a passive device and doesn’t do anything actively to your circuit.